In-place Resizing for Elasticsearch

 Clients should use appropriate failure tolerance settings which may differ from client to client.
 For example it is recommended to use appropriate sniffer setup.
 Use a sniff on failure or sniff interval rather than on initial setup.

-To in-place resize a data centre click the Resize… button on the Cluster Details page for the cluster you wish to resize nodes in.
+To in-place resize a data centre, select the Resize button from the Cluster Details menu for the cluster you wish to resize nodes in.

 You will be able to select which nodes you want to resize by selecting the node purpose from those available to your cluster.
 You can resize Master, Data and Kibana nodes.
 If all nodes are the same size you can resize all nodes by selecting the All Purpose.